 - Its technical term is ‘octothorpe’.

-When it comes to hashtags stats on Twitter, you would think that Twitter would have more love for the idea.
+When it comes to hashtags on Twitter, you would think that Twitter would have more love for the idea.

-However, Twitter actually has a suggested limit on how many hashtags that you use for every tweet that you put up.
+However, Twitter actually has a suggested limit on how many hashtags you use for every tweet that you put up.

 They also say that using hashtags on Twitter ads can get in the way of your marketing success.